-Cycle time is one of the most useful measures available when it comes to improving your software team’s productivity.
-It’s something that contains a lot of information that you can unpack and dig into to remove bottlenecks, streamline processes, and support developers.
+Cycle time is one of the most useful measures available when it comes to improving your software team's productivity.
+And aiming to reduce cycle time is not just a vanity metric to make engineering orgs look good to execs and stakeholders.
+It's something that contains a lot of information that you can unpack and dig into to remove bottlenecks, streamline processes, and support developers.

 However, the other side to such a dense metric is that it can be daunting.
-There are so many things you can tweak in a cycle, but what will actually have a positive effect on productivity?
+There are so many things you can tweak in a software development life cycle, but what will actually have a positive effect on productivity?

 In this post, I'll give you four tactics you can use to reduce cycle time.
 I'll start by recapping what cycle time is in the context of software delivery and cover why it's so important.
 Then I'll take you through some tactics you can try so you can reduce cycle time in your organization.
 In doing so, I hope to make the metric more approachable and less daunting.